ucsd-cse-spis-2019/ucsd-cse-spis-2019.github.io/_topics/git_cloning_your_first_repo.md

 | ![clone with ssh](clone-with-ssh-40.png) |  ![clone with https](clone-with-https-40.png) |

-If you get the "clone with HTTPS" figure, click where it says "Use ssh" as shown in the diagram below.
+If you get the "clone with ssh" figure, click the "use HTTPS" link.
 That spot "toggles" (switches back-and-forth) between `ssh` and `https`.
-We want `ssh`.
+We want `https`.

-Once it says `clone with ssh`, keep this web page open, but set it aside for a moment.
+Once it says `clone with HTTPS`, keep this web page open, but set it aside for a moment.
 We'll need to copy the link from there in just a moment.
 But first, we need to do some work at the ACMS command line.